History of Imbolc and an Imbolc RitualCoven of the Goddess

 Finally, you can bear the passion no more!
-In a moment of pure magic, your skin falls away and you begin to grow.
+In a moment of pure magic, your skin falls away, and you begin to grow.
 This is no timid growth—you shoot out of the earth, gaining strength as you grow, fueled by your dreams, your passions, your new beginning.
 And as you grow, the soil around you cleanses you, washing away any residue of the old you, the seed you have now outgrown.
 Around you, there is energy from the earth, and it calls your name, helping you, giving you strength to push your way up to the surface.
-Until you break free and the glorious midwinter sun shines down upon your tender shoots!
+Until you break free, and the glorious midwinter sun shines down upon your tender shoots!
 The sun kisses your new, fresh skin, calls you tender names, caresses you.
 Beneath you, the Mother strokes your roots, anchoring your new self to Her soil, giving you strength, giving you nutrients to grow.

 And there you stand, glorious in the spring sunshine.
 Fresh, new, fertile.
 And as the days lengthen, you grow strong and true.
 Your fear no longer holds you; you are fed by your dreams.
 And in this place of strength, you can bring forth new life, a shepherd.
-Your goals come to fruition like fruit and spawn new seeds, seeds who will take their place in the wheel of life.
+Your goals come to fruition like fruit and spawn new seeds, seeds which will take their place in the wheel of life.
 But for today, all you need to know is that you were once a seed, once you were only a dream on the wind.
 You put your trust in Goddess, took Her hand, took Her gifts, and took the next step to your goal.
 Your fear was still there, but you knew your fear and didn’t let it rule you.
 Instead, you held it tenderly and took the next step anyway, knowing that it was only one of a thousand possibilities.
 For today, you are growing, changing, giving birth to your dreams.

 How will you grow this year, my sisters?
 What gift will you bring forth to the world?

-(asperge each woman with salt water)
+(asperge each woman with saltwater)

 Slowly, you begin to return to the room, to the sound of my voice.
 You take with you your fear and your dream, your intention for this year.

-Now is the time for planting, now is the time for nurturing seeds that they may grow strong within us.
+Now is the time for planting now is the time for nurturing seeds that they may grow strong within us.
 Come back to the room, hear my voice.
 Gently stretch, gently awaken, and when you are ready, open your eyes.
 Blessed be!